 “The Acting Up awards allow us to invest in actionable, grassroots ideas that will make a significant difference in communities across the city and suburbs,” said Terry Mazany, president and CEO of The Chicago Community Trust.
 “We were so impressed by the overwhelming number of passionate and creative responses, and are looking forward to seeing these ideas come to fruition and their impact in communities, and on lives, throughout Chicago.”

 Acting Up winners come from across the city and suburbs with plans focused on a wide range of issues–health care, gun violence, open spaces, arts and culture and more.
 The applicant pool was made up of diverse individuals from across the Chicagoland region–young, old and everything in between.
 Some applicants are working independently or partnering with neighbors, family or friends, while others represent a wide range of nonprofit or community organizations.
-Winning idea videos can be viewed on the Acting Up playlist.

 The winning entries:

 - A Portable Word of Hope & Encouragement: Provide equipment and tools necessary to complete a “street ministry” in Greater Grand Crossing – an empty lot transformed into a space to host activities for community members.

 - Addressing Youth Violence in Our Schools: Address youth violence in our city and propose possible solutions to the problem by hosting a series of mealtime talks with those at the center of the issue – Chicago’s youth.

 - All About Your First Paycheck: Create an informational/instructional video to be distributed citywide that would increase financial literacy, explaining where the money in your first paycheck goes.

 - BACKBONES Dance Revolution: Host a workshop for people of all abilities–those with and without disabilities–to help address stereotypes and breakdown barriers in the community.